ShaliniMNarang/su18-202-java-geeks/code/services/payment-service/README.md

 Note that we are using the **push** variable with a true value.
 This means that we will **push** the image that has created by the build gradle.

 But where that image will be pushed?
 Note the another variable named **group**.
-This indicates the name of our remote docker repository, in my case named as **alexandregama** (https://hub.docker.com/u/alexandregama/).
+This indicates the name of our remote docker repository, in my case named as **helloravisha** (https://hub.docker.com/u/alexandregama/).
 You just need to replace with your own account.

 ### Using our new Docker Image